 Sailing trips are very popular on the island and the scenery is too beautiful to pass one up!
 Throw on your favorite swimsuit and coverup and let the seaside photoshoot begin.

-These versatile and fun one piece swimsuits are everywhere this summer!
+These versatile and fun swimsuit cover ups are everywhere this summer!

 Shorts seem to be the casual bottom of choice on the island in the middle of the summer, worn over a bathing suit or not.
 Denim is always a go-to, but a lightweight print pair of cotton or rayon shorts is a more carry-on friendly style.